TutsGhost/win10_Improve-Guide/Guide.md

 - How to change out your mouse cable
-This Tutorial shows you how to safely change your rubber cable to a paracord one, its pretty easy to explain why this is good: paracord cables are more durable meaning it will hold waaaay longer than those rubber cables
+This Tutorial shows you how to safely change your rubber cable to a paracord one.
-[Video Guide](https://www.youtube.com/watch?v=HlxCfYajXLU)
+Here is why this is good: paracord cables are more durable meaning it will hold waaaay longer than those rubber cables [Video Guide](https://www.youtube.com/watch?v=HlxCfYajXLU)

-   > https://paracablemods.co.uk/ where you can get the corded cables (paracords)
+   > https://paracablemods.co.uk/ this is where you can get the corded cables (paracords)